 It all comes down to you.
 People like to say circumstances and/or other people are the reasons why they never accomplished the things they say they would.
 This is an attempt to shed responsibility because they don’t want to take responsibility for their own lives.
 These people don’t want to have the spotlight shined on them because they know they are the ones at fault.
 So they attempt the shed responsibility for their failure to act in order to protect the ego which will not identify itself as a problem because it wants control.
 By being industrious you are taking charge of your time and being responsible for yourself as well as what you do and don’t do.

 Once you have accepted responsibility you can build discipline, which comes with healthy character traits riding on its tail.
 Industry builds discipline by making you follow a plan and promoting good work ethic.
 Disciplined people do what must be done despite resistance.
 The undisciplined give up and accept a lesser life because they fear failure and hard work.
-They have now polarized to regression and their character traits regress accordingly.
+Those people have now polarized to regression and their character traits regress accordingly.
 Likewise, by being industrious you polarize to progression and attract better quality character traits.